Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5404.066666666667,5416.979985.md

 ### Transcript

-> night day night cycle will be less in the day and we're in the night and I
+> night day night cycle will be less in the day and we're in the night and I think is this a game the kind of game